1/144 Space Shuttle Vertical Stabilizer, Late

 - Endeavour (OV-105) STS-49, May 1992

-This kit includes a single resin casting representing the late version of the vertical stabilizer with the installed drag chute housing for Discovery, Atlantis or Endeavour.
+This kit includes a single 3D printed resin part representing the late version of the vertical stabilizer with the installed drag chute housing for Discovery, Atlantis or Endeavour.
 The part is sized from NASA drawings and has been checked against the Revell kit, but should fit any 1:144 scale kit.

 For Columbia version, see Kit #1503.